How to make a website like Amazon? Well, let’s try to figure it out.

 After the team determines all the core features (that were chosen during the discovery stage) it becomes possible to choose technologies that would work best for its implementation.
 The tech stack choice usually depends on the budget, time, and complexity of features.

 The architecture development stage includes back-end and front-end development, UI/UX design, and testing.
-Once the product is launched, we prefer to continue maintaining it to ensure that everything is working as was planned.
+Once the product is launched, we prefer to continue maintaining it to ensure that everything is working as planned.

 Challenges of E-commerce Platforms Like Amazon